SageTendo/health-check-scraper/README.md

 > ⚠️ This project was developed for **personal use** during COVID-19 and is no longer actively maintained.

-A script that automates the daily health check process on the government website during COVID-19, using a Telegram bot for interaction.
+A program that automates the daily health check process on the government website during COVID-19, using a Telegram bot for interaction.
 Initially, the project included Discord integration, but that feature was a work in progress and has since been removed.

 ## 💡 Why I Made This